andreterceiro/dio-kotlin-introducao-a-cultura-agil/README.md

 - Why needs to be done;
 - What needs to be done;
 - But do not defines how to do it.
+In this point a methodology has a recipe related to how to do it.